BigAnteater/KVM-GPU-Passthrough/README.md

 ### Creating your rom

-To create a rom you would need to download the following tools in a windows machine (dualboot)
+To create a rom you would need to download the following tools in a windows machine (dualboot), if you are dualbooting from windows be sure to create a backup with cloning software i personally use acronis but you can use clonezilla if that's a thing; just be sure you have an addtional hard drive around and that drive has enough space all partitions.

 1) Gpu-Z